Controversies about Opus Dei: Legal disputes

 In 2016, a French court of appeal found the Opus Dei-controlled "Dosnon" hospitality training school ("ACUT"), along with two of its managers (both Opus Dei members), guilty of under-paying and not declaring the employment of 99 students and workers at the school, including minors.
 The same court ordered ACUT to pay compensation to ex-Opus Dei member Cathérine Tissier, for physical and psychological injury related to her overwork and exploitation by ACUT.

 Opus Dei has twice been engaged in legal disputes in connection with their Danish trademark (CTM Registration No. 844.860 OPUS DEI (word)), as they claimed infringement firstly in 2002 regarding the magazine "Opus Gay" and lost, and secondly regarding the philosophy-themed atheist card game "Opus-Dei: Existence After Religion", which contained no reference to the organization, in which it unsuccessfully disputed the registration of an internet domain name.

 Women

-The role of women in Opus Dei is a source of criticism.
+The role of women in Opus Dei is a source of criticism, and in recent years there have been lawsuits and allegations of abuse and exploitation by former members.
 Women are treated as equal in Opus Dei but are separated from men in their personal spiritual training.
 In many male Opus Dei centres, women visit every evening to cook for the men and then leave without social interaction, as Escrivá recognised that despite the equality of men and women, centres for men may need a female influence to function.